-Enhancing understanding of our users
+Understanding our users

-We developed personas based on previous conference data—prospective attendees, registered attendees, and internal Sales people—then through a collaborative process developed a set of user stories based on their needs.
+We developed personas PDF based on previous conference data—prospective attendees, registered attendees, and internal Sales people—then through a collaborative process developed a set of user stories based on their needs.

 Creating a personalized agenda

-Building on our user stories, I constructed wireframes to encompass the agenda builder journey: finding sessions, adding sessions to an agenda, viewing an agenda, making changes, and finally sharing an agenda.
+Building on our user stories, I constructed wireframes PDF to encompass the agenda builder journey: finding sessions, adding sessions to an agenda, viewing an agenda, making changes, and finally sharing an agenda.
 We reviewed the initial concept with the Marketing team and iterated the design until we had satisfied the business requirements.

-Vetting design before development
+Vetting the design before development

-My colleague and I performed usability testing with participants who had never used the Enterprise World site, utilizing paper prototypes and recording the sessions to review with the rest of the team.
-Using candid participant feedback, I was able to show stakeholders where design and requirements needed improvement before moving into development.
+My colleague and I performed usability testing PDF with participants who had never used the Enterprise World site, utilizing paper prototypes and recording the sessions to review with the rest of the team.
+Using candid participant feedback, I was able to show stakeholders PDF where design and requirements needed improvement before moving into development.